 “I raced in Oman By UTMB® because it brought elements that I love doing – running, hiking and climbing.
 It challenged my ability, given the opportunity to discover my potential and learned how to deal with difficult situations.
 The course was difficult despite I’ve trained on some of the tracks.
 It was a motivation to continue and listened to the beauty of Oman through villages, farms, and valleys.
 It needed fitness and mental strength to end it.
 I withdrew as my pace was slowing down and didn’t manage to keep up with planned distance.
 I want to participate again next year, insyaAllah.
 I hope to inspire other Omani women to enter this race by sharing my experience and showing the aspects that can be utilised from such participation”.

-Finally, I leave you with the stunning landscape of Oman and its people around Jebel Akhdar (wait for the slider to pop up) but don’t limit to this, there are many more exciting things to do and see other than the rugged mountain.
+Finally, I leave you with the stunning landscape of Oman and its people around Jebel Akhdar (wait for the slider to pop up or simply swipe across) but don’t limit to this, there are many more exciting things to do and see other than the rugged mountain.
 Stay tuned on next post about island visit, snorkeling, hiking in the wadi, luxury hotel stay, and city trip that packs with an understanding of Oman history and culture.

 Want to view and relive the thrilling moment when Jason Schlarb and Diego Pazos entered the finisher village?
 Pop by Instagram video link here.